andrewsuggs465/FMD_Android/RELEASING.md

 1. Copy the signed APKs into the F-Droid repo.
 1. Update the `CurrentVersionCode` in the repo metadata.
+1. ` export USER_PIN=1234` (note the leading space, to not have this in the shell history)
-1. Sign a new F-Droid repo index.
+1. Sign a new F-Droid repo index: `fdroid update`
 1. Upload the new repo to <https://packages.fmd-foss.org>.

 Publishing: